top of page

 Forest Bathing and Nature Guided Walks

-Forest bathing, also known as Shinrin-yoku, is a practice that originated in Japan in the 1980s.
-It involves spending time in nature, immersing oneself in the atmosphere of a forest, and mindfully engaging with one's surroundings.
-The practice has gained popularity in recent years and is now recognized as a form of therapy in many countries.
+Forest Bathing involves spending time in nature, immersing oneself in the atmosphere of a forest, and mindfully engaging with one's surroundings.
+This practice has gained popularity recently and is now recognized as a form of therapy in many countries.

 Numerous benefits of forest bathing have been demonstrated through scientific studies, including the reduction of stress and anxiety, improvement of mood, boost in immune system, and decrease in blood pressure and heart rate.
 Research conducted globally, including in Japan, South Korea, and the United States, has revealed that forest bathing reduces cortisol levels, increases natural killer cell activity in the immune system, and enhances cognitive function.
 Forest bathing has also been found to improve mood, attention, and reduce symptoms of anxiety and depression.

-A typical forest bathing session involves spending two to four hours in a forest or other natural setting, without any electronic devices or distractions.
+A typical forest bathing session involves spending two or more hours in a forest or other natural setting, without any electronic devices or distractions.
 Participants are encouraged to engage with their surroundings mindfully, using all of their senses to fully experience the forest.
 Activities may include walking, meditation, breathing exercises, and simply sitting quietly and observing the natural environment.
 The focus is on slowing down and connecting with nature, rather than on achieving any particular goal or outcome.

 Set an intention: Begin by setting an intention for the session.
 This might be something like "to reduce stress and anxiety" or "to connect with nature."